TurboWarp/extensions/docs/turbotranslate.md

 remove key [welcome] from [en v] :: #4361ee
 ```

-Deletes a translation key from a specific language.
+Deletes a key from a language.

 ---